3choff/dictate/README.md

 ### Voice Commands

 Dictate supports several voice commands for hands-free text manipulation.
-The full list of available commands is defined once in `src/shared/voice-commands.js` and used by Groq, Deepgram, and Gemini.
+The full list of available commands is defined once in `src/shared/voice-commands.js` and used across Groq, Deepgram, Cartesia, and other providers.
 Here are a few examples:

 *   **Punctuation:** "period" (.), "comma" (,), "question mark" (?)
 *   **Key Presses:** "press enter", "backspace", "press space", "press tab"